 - Gallo Roman remains (Roman fortresses and towers and a Roman arena from the 1st century AD)

 Night at Château d’Ermenonville

-Senlis has some good accommodation options to spend the next two nights.
+Senlis has a few accommodation options to spend the next two nights.
 However, for a unique stay, we recommend Château d’Ermenonville, an 18th-century castle open today as a hotel.
 Take the time to visit the château’s beautiful grounds, and you can also go rowing on its moat.

 Day 2 | Chantilly

-The second day of this road trip in Northern France is dedicated to visiting the Domain of Chantilly, which includes the Great Stables, the Château of Chantilly its surrounding gardens, and the forest.
+The second day of this road trip Northern France is dedicated to visiting the Domain of Chantilly, which includes the Great Stables, the Château of Chantilly, its surrounding gardens, and the forest.